ItaloHugoMDS/Querying_with_SQL/README.md

 ## Running queries

-The first queries will use the **Invoice** table to retrieve and filter from information.
+The first queries will use the **Invoice** table to retrieve and filter for information.
 The keys contained within this table are the following:

 ![Invoice Description](Invoice_Description.png)